ItsJiro/AudioMorph/README.md

-# MP3 to YouTube Video Converter and Uploader
+# Audio to YouTube Video Converter and Uploader

 This project takes MP3/WAV files, converts them into videos (with specified background image), and automatically uploads them to YouTube.